Winters Brothers: Transportation

-In New York, Winters Bros. utilizes the Bushwick Branch rail line under contract with the New York and Atlantic Railway via the Waste Management company's Varick Transfer Station., In Connecticut, it utilizes the Housatonic Railroad's Maybrook Line.
+In New York, Winters Bros. utilizes the Bushwick Branch rail line under contract with the New York and Atlantic Railway via the Waste Management company's Varick Transfer Station.
+In Connecticut, it utilizes the Housatonic Railroad's Maybrook Line.

+Winters Brothers affiliate Shamrock Rail acquired Brookhaven Rail LLC, the company responsible for rail operations at Brookhaven Rail Terminal in Yaphank, NY, in 2020.
+The terminal itself remains a separate entity.
+Winters Brothers plans to build a waste-to-rail transfer facility on an adjacent property.

 Equipment

 Winters Bros. has a collection of over 200 vehicles, which include trucks for residential, commercial, industrial and construction pickups.
 Its normal trucks are equipped with robotic arms to collect trash bins and dumpsters without the need for workers to exit the vehicles.
 Flatbed trucks are used for special pickups that are too large for normal trucks, and hauling away construction waste.